AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Search-API.md

   - Description
   - Value
 - Asset Type Name
-- Asset Type Id
+- AssetTypeId
-- Measurement Name
+- Measurement Mapping Name

 Search criteria can be chained together using an **AND**.
 See examples below.